stocker88/nextjswebsite/_posts/nvidia-nvda-buy.md

 &nbsp;

 \- 1) Taiwan Semiconductor's price didn't move, Nvidia did times 2

-&nbsp;

 \- 2) Is it justified?
 Seems like it is, Taiwan Semiconductor Earnings per Share didn't change, Nvidia did times 2.

-&nbsp;

 \- 3) What is the takeaway?
-I would rather by Taiwan Semiconductor shares than AMD.
+If you want to diversify, you better buy 50% Nvidia and 50% Taiwan Semiconductor stocks than AMD.

 &nbsp;